Portsmouth Square: Second renovation

 Recommendations were prepared in the late 1970s ("Chinatown Plan") and early 1980s ("Chinatown Public Improvements Plan"), proposing revisions to Portsmouth Square.

 In 1987, the park underwent its second major renovation, taking place over three separate phases.
 The first phase involved installing new elevators and bathrooms on the top of the park.
 The second phase began in 1994, included installation of child play structures, Chinese chess tables, benches, and landscaping.
 Phase three included the construction of a new community room and play areas.
 This $3.9 million renovation was completed and the park was opened to the public in 2001.

 Today

 Portsmouth Square is known as the "Heart" or "Living Room" of Chinatown.
 Residents of the neighborhood play games, practice tai chi, and socialize in the park.

 It was also home for a large number of homeless people.
 San Francisco Board of Supervisors President Aaron Peskin, who represented the area surrounding the park, and Mayor Gavin Newsom have criticized the Department of Recreation and Parks for failing in its upkeep of the park.
 Regarding these criticisms, the city department has tried to hire additional gardeners and custodians despite budget cuts.
 Another city department, Public Works, was urged by Newsom to help clean up the park, at least temporarily.

-The San Francisco Planning Department has initiated the Portsmouth Square Area Project to enhance the space and surrounding streets.
-A report evaluating the existing conditions and feasibility of updates was completed in December 2014.
-On October 13, 2020, the Recreation and Park Department announced the schematic design was complete.